-The financial statements have been prepared under the historical cost convention.
+The financial statements have been prepared under the historical cost convention except where the fair value convention is required under accounting standards.

 Critical accounting estimates

 The preparation of the financial statements requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in note 3.